Holgermueller/HolgerMueller-TechWriter/convert-csv-to-json/csvToJson.md

 37.983,23.727,Athens,Greece
 ```

-As you can see, the first line defines the table’s columns and the following lines are the data.
-All of the data values are separated by commas, hence the name.
+As you can see, the first line defines the table’s columns and the following lines are the data, separated into their respective columns by commas, hence the name.

 ### JSON